caarlos0/dotfiles/README.md

-Not much, this is roughly a translation from the latest state of `dotfiles.fish`, although some parts are still missing (pending me learning nix-darwin), and others are a bit differet, like the way Fish and Neovim are set up.
+Not much, this is roughly a translation from the latest state of `dotfiles.fish`, although some parts are still missing (pending me learning nix-darwin), and others are a bit different, like the way Fish and neovim are set up.

 Other than that, more of the same...